Chilean cruiser Presidente Pinto: Service history

-Presidente Pinto was launched and sailed to Chile on 5 August 1891, before having been completed.
+Presidente Pinto was launched at the shipyards of the Forges et Chantiers de la Méditerranée, La Seyne on 4 September 1890 and sailed to Chile on 5 August 1891, before having been completed.
 Her artillery was supplied from an English merchant in the North Sea while transiting to Chile.

 Her voyage to Chile saw some trouble, forced to return to Le Havre in order to pick up crew and insubordination of the crew.
 She arrived to Valparaíso in September 1892, too late to participate in the Civil War.

 The engines had to be repaired because of the improper conditioning during the voyage to Chile.

 In 1902, during the Thousand Days' War, the Colombian Government tried unsuccessfully to purchase Presidente Pinto.